 Seeding of collected dead C. lameensis

 In the laboratory, dead C. lameensis adults were disinfected with alcohol (70%) and then placed in petri dishes containing PDA medium.
-After inoculation, the petri dishes were sealed with paraffin and incubated.
+After inoculation, the petri dishes were sealed with paraffilmand incubated (under what conditions i.e temp, humidity and light regime.
 Daily observations were made to monitor the germination of entomopathogenic fungal spores.
 The entire process was carried out under aseptic conditions in a fume hood.
 The colonies obtained underwent successive purifications

 Incubation of seeded plates